adjust/adobe_air_sdk/README.md

 ### 4. Adjust Android manifest

-To use your AIR app for Android with our SDK it's necessary edit the Android mainfest file.
+In order to use your AIR app for Android with our SDK, you must edit the Android manifest file.
 To edit the Android manifest of your AIR apps:

-1. Open the application descriptor file, usually located at `src/{YourProjectName}-app.xml`.
+1. Open the application descriptor file, which is typically located at `src/{YourProjectName}-app.xml`.
 2. Search for the `<android>` tag
 3. Edit between the `<manifest>`tag.